 In support of the Committee's ongoing monitoring requirement, the Fund's Investment Advisor (Hymans) present an annual summary on the voting and engagement activities undertaken by the Funds' managers.
-The annual report for the year ending June 2020 was presented to the Pensions Committee at its meeting on the 21 January 2021.
+This review also incorporates compliance with industry governance standards.
+The annual report for the year ending June 2021 was presented to the Pensions Committee at its meeting on the 25 January 2022 and